dannymcq2/readmejs/README.md

 - [Questions](#questions)

 ## Installation
-no installation needed. will run on command line with node
+There is no installation that's needed.
+This will run on command line with node.

 ## Usage
-used to help generate readme files
+Use this generator to help to create a simple README file.

 ## Contributing
-na

 ## Tests
-running right now
+Command

 ## Additional Resources